-18a says pretty much the same thing as 19c and 18b says pretty much the same thing as 19a-so these pieces of information are shared by the two varieties.
-The information in the specialist variety in 19d-"something is significant"-is conveyed in the vernacular by the adverb "a lot" modifying "vary" and the affective marker "sure" which modifies the whole sentence "Hornworms vary a lot in how well they grow".
+(4a) says pretty much the same thing as (5c) and (4b) says pretty much the same thing as (5a)-so these pieces of information are shared by the two varieties.
+The information in the specialist variety in (5d)- "something is significant"-is conveyed in the vernacular by the adverb "a lot" modifying "vary" and the affective marker "sure" which modifies the whole sentence "Hornworms vary a lot in how well they grow".
 Of course, "sure ... a lot" is not only less formal, it expresses the opinion of the speaker, while "significant" in "significant variation" is both more formal and expresses, not just the opinion of the speaker, but a standard held by a social group (a profession, in this case biologists or statisticians).

 Note how in the specialist version the entity hornworms and the processes of varying and growing disappear.
-They are replaced by abstract things: hornworm growth, variation, and growth.
-This is typical of the distinction between vernacular styles and specialist styles of the sort in 19 above (academic styles of language).
+They are replaced by abstract things: hornworm growth and variation.
+This is typical of the distinction between vernacular styles and specialist styles of the sort in (5) above (academic styles of language).

 In addition to asking why and how a given sentence packages its basic information as it does, we can, thus, too, ask an additional question: Why and how does a given sentence deviate from a vernacular style of language?
-Thus, we could ask: Why would anyone use a sentence like (19) rather than (20)?
+Thus, we could ask: Why would anyone use a sentence like (5) rather than (4)?

-An Example: Academic Language
+4 An Example: Academic Language

 Now I turn to use BIS to analyze a specific piece of academic language.
-My goal here is both to exemplify the use of this tool and to speak to the issue of whether and how such academic language is either functional or ideological.
-The paper I will deal with is "Physically Abused Children's Regulation of Attention in Response to Hostility" by Seth D. Pollak, Shira Vardi, Anna M. Putzer Bechner, and John J. Curtin, a paper which appeared in the journal Child Development (2005).
+My goal here is to speak to the issue of whether and how such academic language is either functional or ideological.
+The paper I will deal with is "Physically Abused Children's Regulation of Attention in Response to Hostility" by Pollak et al., a paper which appeared in the journal Child Development (2005).

 Before I turn to a small part of this paper, I need to tell you about the paper in general.
-Already this raises an interesting issue, since part of what I want to study here is how and why things are said (written) in a certain way and whether they can be said (written) in other ways-and why these other ways may have been avoided.
+Already this raises an interesting issue, since part of what I want to study here is how and why things are said (written) in a certain way and whether they can be said (written) in other ways and why these other ways may have been avoided.
 So, I give a summary of the paper, well aware that to say it differently is not really to say the same thing.

 The paper begins by asserting that the link between children experiencing physical abuse and thereafter demonstrating behavioral problems (e.g., withdrawal and aggression, attributing hostility to others, and displaying inappropriate affect and behavior) has already been well established in the research literature.
-However, the authors claim that "precise mechanisms" linking the two is not well understood.
+However, the authors claim that the "precise mechanism" linking the two is not well understood.
 So, the paper seeks, not to argue for a link between abuse and behavioral problems (which is already known), but to get at the causal "mechanism" linking the two.